Contact 311 for additional information.

 - Fill cracks and borders with slushy snow.
 Pack the slush with your foot, let it freeze and flood over top.

 - A weekly inspection by both the volunteer group and a city representative will ensure safe ice conditions, any poor conditions will be dealt with as soon as possible.

-To find out who your area representatives (technician) is, please call 311.
+To find out who your area representative (technician) is, please contact 311.